oscody/JarvisV2/README.md

 Transcription: to have.
 It might look weird to you, but how about I show you what my custom coat?
 Well...
 Total execution time (with saving to file): 7.23 seconds

+pi
+Recording without saving to file...
+Recording stopped.
+Transcription: You know, no, no, no, no. No, no, no.
+Total execution time (without saving to file): 24.87 seconds

+Recording and saving to file...
+Recording stopped.
+Transcription: This is a weird set of things we have.
+If I look weird to you, but how about I show you what that cost don't go?
+Total execution time (with saving to file): 7.92 seconds

 ------------------------------------------------------------------------------------------------------------------------------------------------

 4.TTS